 Links to videos from the Palo Alto Historical Association's Exploring the Archives . . .
 National Register Properties in Palo Alto . . .
 Places to Visit . . . and more are on our Resources page.

-Can you identify these photos?
+Do you recognize anything in these photos?
 Do you know where they were taken?

 Do you have an old photo to share?